mkoehnke/CarND-PID-Control-Project/README.md

 The **P (0.1)**, **I (0.0025)** and **D (3.5)** coefficients where choosen manually by trial and error.

-Here is a video of the car driving around the track with these parameters: [Link to video](https://github.com/mkoehnke/CarND-PID-Control-Project/raw/master/resources/pid-full-track.mov).

 ## Installation

 Install the uWebSocketIO using the following command: